Operation Moses: Operation Dove Wing 2010; 2015–2022

 On 14 November 2010, the Israeli cabinet approved a plan to allow an additional 8,000 Falash Mura to immigrate to Israel.

 In 2015 it was reported the number of Jews in Ethiopia was 4,000.

-On November 16, 2015, the Israeli cabinet unanimously voted in favor of allowing the last group of Falash Mura to immigrate over the next five years, but their acceptance would be conditional on a successful Jewish conversion process, according to the Interior Ministry.
+On 16 November 2015, the Israeli cabinet unanimously voted in favor of allowing the last group of Falash Mura to immigrate over the next five years, but their acceptance would be conditional on a successful Jewish conversion process, according to the Interior Ministry.
 In April 2016, they announced that a total of 10,300 people would be included in the latest round of Aliyah, over the following 5 years.

-On March 11, 2021, 300 Ethiopian Jews went to Israel–the last of 2,000 Jews from Operation Tzur Israel which began in December 2020.
+On 11 March 2021, 300 Ethiopian Jews went to Israel–the last of 2,000 Jews from Operation Tzur Israel which began in December 2020.

 In 2021, the estimated number of Jews remaining in Ethiopia was about 100.

-On 2 February 2022 the Israeli Supreme Court suspended Aliyah from Ethiopia.
+On 2 February 2022, the Israeli Supreme Court suspended Aliyah from Ethiopia.

-On 1 June 2022 180 Jews from Ethiopia made Aliyah to Israel as part of Operation Zur Israel to reunite 3,000 Jews in Ethiopia with their brethren in Israel.
+On 1 June 2022, 180 Jews from Ethiopia made Aliyah to Israel as part of Operation Zur Israel to reunite 3,000 Jews in Ethiopia with their brethren in Israel.

-As of 14 June 2022 500 Jews from Ethiopia made Aliyah to Israel.
+On 14 June 2022, 500 Jews from Ethiopia made Aliyah to Israel.